blazickjp/demand-forecasting/README.md

-# Demand Forecasting App
+# DiY.AI

-Demand Forecasting App is a powerful, user-friendly platform designed to help small businesses in the retail industry make data-driven decisions.
+DiY.AI is a powerful, user-friendly platform designed to help small businesses in the retail industry make data-driven decisions.
 By leveraging advanced predictive algorithms and machine learning, our app provides highly accurate demand forecasts, empowering you to optimize inventory management, reduce costs, and increase profits.

 ## Features